ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Ecological processes can vary through time in response to, for example, changes to fishing behaviour [@hilborn1992], regime shifts [@vert-pre2013], or changes to climate [@walther2002]
+Ecological processes can vary through time in response to, for example, changes to fishing behaviour [@hilborn1992], regime shifts [@vert-pre2013], or changes to climate [@walther2002].
 However, parameters such as natural mortality, catchability, and selectivity are commonly assumed to be time invariant (REFS).
 What are the consequences for stock assessment?
-Further, although many studies have tried to isolate the effects of single time-varying parameters [@lee2011; @jiao2012; @deroba2013], few have considered the effect of multiple time-varying parameters. and multiple time-varying parameters could interact in unexpected ways (REFS). ss3sim can easily incorporate the effect of single or multiple time-varying parameters.
+Further, although many studies have tried to isolate the effects of single time-varying parameters [@lee2011; @jiao2012; @deroba2013], few have considered the effect of multiple time-varying parameters, where multiple time-varying parameters could interact in unexpected ways (REFS). ss3sim can easily incorporate the effect of single or multiple time-varying parameters.